Total negativity: Characterizations and single-vector tests: Introduction and main results

 \end{enumerate} \end{utheorem}

 We end by explaining the organization of the paper.
-The next three sections contain the proofs of our main results above: the sign non-reversal and interval hull result; the variation diminishing property; and the results involving the LCP.
-Also note that it is natural to ask for `totally non-positive' analogues of the above main results, in the spirit of TN analogues of results for TP matrices.
-In the penultimate section of the paper, we indeed provide these -- see Theorems \ref{tnp-snr}, \ref{Tnp_int_k}, \ref{TNP-vandimnew}, and Propositions \ref{tnplcp1} and \ref{tnplcp2}, respectively.
+The next three sections contain the proofs of our main results above: the variation diminishing property; the sign non-reversal and interval hull results; and the results involving the LCP.
+Also note that it is natural to ask for `totally non-positive' analogues of the above main results, in the spirit of $TN$ analogues of results for $TP$ matrices.
+In the penultimate section of the paper, we indeed provide these -- see Theorems \ref{TNP-vandimnew}, \ref{tnp-snr}, \ref{Tnp_int_k}, and Propositions \ref{tnplcp1} and \ref{tnplcp2}, respectively.
 In the final section, we show that test vectors from open orthants other than the alternating bi-orthant cannot be used in the above characterizations of total negativity/non-positivity.
+In this sense our characterization results are `best' possible.

+We end on a somewhat philosophical note.
+The rich applications of $TP$ matrices to multiple areas like analysis, approximation theory, combinatorics, differential equations, etc.\ stem from (and make use of) the numerous desirable properties and characterizations that totally positive/non-negative matrices and kernels possess.
+The main results in the present paper obtain similar characterization results for totally negative and totally non-positive matrices.
+We hope that these results will lead to applications of these classes of matrices in other areas.